stfc/ansible-harbor/README.md

 Requirements
 ============

+Python3 on the host is strongly recommended, as Ansible with Python 2 is deprecated and could break at any point.

-The requirements for the instance are fairly low, requiring simply 1 core and 2GB RAM at a minimum.
+Hardware requirements for the instance are fairly low, requiring simply 1 core and 2GB RAM at a minimum.
 Disk requirements will vary depending on the number of images cached.

 In testing mirroring all components for a Magnum cluster deployment required 30-70GB depending on mirrored version granularity.